Nicholls Colonels: Softball

 The softball team participates in the Southland Conference.
 Nicholls first softball team was fielded in 1981.
 The team plays its home games at 500-seat Swanner Field at Geo Surfaces Park and are coached by Ron Frost.

 Tennis

-The men's tennis currently competes in the Southland Conference, which is part of the NCAA Division I. Both men's and women's team play their home matches at the Colonel Tennis Complex and are coached by Greg Harkins.
+Men's and Women's tennis currently competes in the Southland Conference, which is part of the NCAA Division I. Both men's and women's teams play their home matches at the Thibodaux Regional Sports Complex starting in 2022 after previously playing at the Colonel Tennis Complex since 2008.
+The teams are coached by Greg Harkins.

 Women's track and field

-The women's track and field program includes women's indoor and outdoor track and field teams, both of which compete in the Southland Conference, which is part of the NCAA Division I. The teams are coached by Stefanie Slekis.
+The women's track and field program includes women's indoor and outdoor track and field teams, both of which compete in the Southland Conference, which is part of the NCAA Division I. The teams use the multi-purpose field and track facility at the Thibodaux Regional Sports Complex and are coached by Stefanie Slekis.

 Women's volleyball

 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Nicholls' first volleyball team was fielded in 1975.
 The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Jonea Rima.